Azure/autorest.python/docs/dpg-archboard.md

   ```

 ### Break The Glass Scenario

+ycuhao-note: convenience for customers to send any customized request

 Our DPG clients all come with a `send_request` function on a client.
 Here, you can create your own request and use our client to send it to the service.
 This way you get all of the existing pipeline setup for free, and can send your request